Zipz1/SmartHealer-Capybara/README.md

 ```text
 /shc config
 ```

 ---

 # Usage

-Create a macro using the spell you want SmartHealer to manage.
+Create a macro for the spell you want SmartHealer Capybara to manage.

 Example:

 ```text
 /heal Healing Touch
 ```

 or

 ```text
 /heal Regrowth
 ```

-SmartHealer automatically selects the appropriate spell rank.
+SmartHealer Capybara automatically selects the most appropriate spell rank for the current situation.

 ---

 # Recommended

-SmartHealer Capybara works especially well together with **Puppeteer**.
+For the best experience, pair SmartHealer Capybara with **Puppeteer**.

-Puppeteer handles targeting while SmartHealer automatically selects the optimal spell rank.
+Puppeteer handles targeting while SmartHealer Capybara automatically selects the optimal healing spell rank.

 ---